 The gates of Ranipokhari are open on this occasion, for those who don’t have brothers and sisters of their own.
 Strangers come together in the venue and put tika as brothers and sisters, celebrating Bhaitika among themselves and sharing the joy.

-Two of the most celebrated festivals of Nepal of the Hindu community, Dashain and Tihar are the perfect depiction of the rich culture and traditional following in Nepal.
+Two of the most celebrated festivals in Nepal of the Hindu community, Dashain and Tihar are the perfect depiction of the rich culture and traditional following in Nepal.
 Celebrating all elements of nature, the festival of Dashain and Tihar is welcomed with warm smiles, crackling laughter, and happy hearts in Nepal.
+As well, Ace vision Treks & Tours public festivals are celebrated in Nepal.

 Visit Nepal this year to celebrate these auspicious occasions and leave with a memory that will remain in your hearts and minds forever.
-For more details about Festivals of Nepal life and Culture please Click HERE.
+For more details about Festivals in Nepal life and Culture.
+Culturally rich Nepal is known as a Himalayan Country Globe.
+Ace vision Treks and Tours are known as Tour Trekking Company in Nepal.
+We have different Trekking Package for the Himalayas, So Keep and touch with us we made a customized trip for you.